danwt/event-2022-hackatom/README.md

-# Interchain Security Workshop HackATOM 2022
+# Interchain Security Track - HackATOM 2022

 Welcome to Interchain Security!
 Interchain Security enables you to create new blockchain applications of unlimited complexity which can communicate through IBC - all while sharing the security of the Cosmos Hub!